 Asset Location and Tax-Efficient Investing

-First, you want to pay less in taxes.
-Tax-Efficient Investing becomes critical as the size of your brokerage account increases.
+How do you allocate assets among your multiple accounts?
+Tax-efficient investing becomes critical as the size of your brokerage account increases.

 How can you optimize asset location?
 Which funds go into which accounts?
 How does tax-efficient fund placement improve returns?
 And how does it affect risk?

 First, we need to understand how taxation affects tax-efficient fund placement and the asset allocation of multiple account types.
-Then, we must understand asset location and where funds go.
+Then, we must understand asset location and where to place our investments.

 Multiple Account Types and Tax-Efficient Fund Placement

-Let’s look at the different account types most of us have available for investing.
+Let’s examine the different account types most people have available for investing.
 Our investments are held in different “buckets” or “wrappers.”

 Taxable (Brokerage Account)